Oven logo

 • Array shape awareness: Many functions include shape-type information for better array handling

-• Generic types: Supports generic types for sparse arrays, distributions, and more
+• Generic types: Comprehensive generic classes for sparse arrays, distributions, linear operators, and more

 • Complete coverage: Type hints are provided for the entire SciPy API